 Exercise 2 (sample solution on page 19).
-We are extending the hash table interface with a new function that returns an array with all the entries in the hash table, in some order of your choice.
-Include contracts and annotations as appropriate.
+We are extending the hash table interface with the new functions that returns an array with all the entries in the hash table, in some order of your choice.
+Implement these functions including contracts and annotations as appropriate.